Skip navigation

 How Much Does an AC Installation Cost?

-These are all factors we’ll go into when we help you with your purchase and installation–because you should only ever trust a pro for this job.
-Trained and experienced HVAC professionals, like the members of our team, will be able to adequately match and size the right air conditioner to your specific home, for your specific needs.
+You should only ever trust a pro for this job.
+Trained and experienced HVAC professionals, like the members of our team, will be able to adequately match and size the right AC system to your specific home, for your specific needs.
+A properly installed AC system will have optimal cooling output and help maintain comfort throughout your home.
 Read on as we uncover the factors that go into your AC installation cost.

 • Central Air Conditioner: Also known as a single-split system, the central air conditioner is the most commonly found air conditioner in most modern homes.
 If you’ve always had a central air conditioner and your ductwork is in great shape (meaning no damage, not in need of cleaning, expertly installed, etc.) then you may find that this installation option is the best for you as far as upfront costs are concerned.